Blog Layout

 • During your vacation, try not to plan too many activities in one day.
 This may be overwhelming to your child.

 • If your child is used to a reward system or token economy, do your best to maintain consistency during the duration of your vacation.
 Make sure you are using the system to your advantage.
-Materials can be made to be “pocket size” so that they are easy to travel with.
+Materials can be made to be “pocket-size” so that they are easy to travel with.
 If you’re receiving ABA services, talk to your BCBA to discuss what/if any materials can be created prior to your trip.

 • If your family will be traveling/out of the home for an extended amount of time, bring items/activities that are reinforcing for your child.
 Bring enough items/activities that you can change out to reduce boredom.

 • When planning your itinerary, allow time/flexibility in the schedule for arrival and departure.
-It may take a little longer to move throughout the schedule and that's ok!
+It may take a little longer to move throughout the schedule, and that's ok!

 • Let your child know what to expect during vacation.
 Take moments throughout the day to sprinkle information about vacation.
 Another time to talk about this can be right before bed, when your child is calm and getting snuggled into bed.